okeeffed/cheat-sheets/Kubernetes/Devops-Kubernetes-Course.md

 Ingress a solution since Kub 1.1 that allows inbound connections to the cluster.

 It's an alternative to the external `LoadBalancer` and `nodePorts`.
+It allows you to easily expose services that need to be accessible from outside to the cluster.

+With ingress you can run your own ingress controller (basically a loudbalancer) within the Kub Cluster.

+There are default ingress controller available, or you can write your own controller.